albanywang2000/Forex-Connect/Win64/CS/dotnet40/TableManager/ClosePosition/ReadMe.txt

-GetOffers application
+ClosePosition application

 Brief
 ==================================================================================
-This sample shows how to get actual information about offers.
+The sample shows how to close position on hedging and non-hedging accounts.
 The sample performs the following actions:
 1. Login.
-2. Print actual bid and ask prices for all offers.
+2. Find opened position.
+If position is found, close it.
-3. Wait 10 seconds and print offer updates.
+3. Wait for order execution.
+4. Print result of execution.
-4. Logout.
+5. Logout.

 Building the application
 ==================================================================================